gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 There will be 20 numeric questions in a quiz.

-A toss-up question is the result of an error by one team.
-The two remaining teams will have the opportunity to jump, but the team making the error is ineligible for that question.
+A toss-up question is the result of an error by 1 team.
+The 2 remaining teams will have the opportunity to jump, but the team making the error is ineligible for that question.
 If question 1 to 15 is erred, the next question number will be a toss-up question.
-If question 16-20 is erred, and if three teams were participating on 16, the toss-up question will be question 16A.
+If question 16-20 is erred, and if 3 teams were participating on 16, the toss-up question will be question 16A.

 Regarding bonus Questions: